mukunku/dotnet-file-associator/README.md

 # dotnet-file-associator
-C# NuGet package that allows Windows 10/11 file extension executable association control
+C# library and .NET tool for managing file extension associations on Windows 10/11.